detky/PowerArray/README.md

 <a name="WhereFunction"></a>
 ###The Where function
-This function returns a subset of an existing array by filtering it with a Conditions-Object.
+This function returns a subset of an existing array by filtering it based on conditions that the array items must satisfy.
+There are multiple ways to describe the data you are searching for, but the usage of Conditions-Object is by far the most comfortable.
 A Conditions-Object is a JSON object that describes which conditions must satisfy an array item to be included on the results. <br>
-<b>Using Where() you can reduce complex operations into a single, readable, and intuitive statement.</b>
+<b>Using Where() you can reduce complex operations into a single, readable, and intuitive statement.<br><br>
+By filtering object-arrays, there is practically no condition that can't be formulated in one statement.</b>

 ####Signature
 <table>